open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 Once we've obtained and setup Isaac, we can add in the ``opennav_visual_navigation`` project as a starting point.

 .. code: bash
-  # Clones the project and creates a colcon_ws relative to your pat
+  # Clones the project and creates a colcon_ws relative to your path
   cd ${ISAAC_ROS_WS}/src && git clone git@github.com:open-navigation/opennav_visual_navigation.git

   # Obtains dependencies